Home

 Several household products still may contain some Lead or Mercury.
 For example, some hair coloring products contain Lead and concrete mixes may contain some Mercury.

-Overall, unless your building or home is older, is being renovated, or is deteriorating, heavy metals probably aren't the most likely contributors to Sick Building Syndrome.
+Overall, unless your building or home is older, and is being renovated, or is deteriorating, heavy metals probably aren't the most likely contributors to any suspected Sick Building Syndrome.

 Are My Symptoms Due to Sick Building Syndrome?